Life Lessons from Time Spent Circling the Globe

 My earliest international travel was to Mexico, and one of my first lessons seeing poverty for the first time was that not everybody has what I have.
 Driving through the city in India, I saw families sleeping on the center divider between traffic.
 In Manila, I have seen children picking through garbage for rotting foods.
 Unfortunately, this planet has millions of people who do not even have basic needs met.
 Many face loss and deprivation that is impossible to fathom.
 Seeing this as a traveler makes you appreciate what you have.
 Realizing there may be nothing you can do to change it makes you appreciate that life does have the capacity to endure.
 On the other hand, discovering you can actually act and participate in good in the world lets you truly appreciate the concept of hope.

 People find purpose in other people and some greater good.
 Certainly you can do that in your own neighborhood, and you don't need to commit to a year living out of your backpack to find it.
 However, in this seemingly ever-increasingly self-centered world, it is often difficult to hear your true calling amidst a routine that tends to take a life of its own.
 On my first international disaster response in Peru with what is now All Hands and Hearts - Smart Response, I used my last day to document the real devastation of the horrible earthquake that brought us there, and then I cooked an Italian dinner for my fellow volunteers back at base - about seventy very hungry young workers.
 I have fed people professionally since 1993, but this moment was an opening to the possibilities of feeding people as a means to recovery or development aid.
 Two years later, I urged my own chef Jose Andres to go feed people in Haiti after their earthquake, and he went on to found World Central Kitchen, that does primarily what I had imagined.
-I later volunteered with them briefly in Puerto Rico and Indonesia, but have turned my focus to reaching out in other ways, primarily in the Philippines.
+I later volunteered with them briefly in Puerto Rico and Indonesia, but have turned my focus to reaching out in other ways, mainly in the Philippines.
 World travel helps bring the "how" to your "why."